A guide all about P46; advice about what you need to know relating to tax regulations for UK Gov

-Starter checklist is used to gather all information about a new employee to operate PAYE in case the previous employer has not shared form P45.
-The starter checklist has replaced form P46 which was used earlier.
+Starter checklist is used to gather all information about a new employees career history in the UK for tax purposes.
+To operate PAYE in case the previous employer has not shared form P45.
+The starter check list has replaced form P46 which was used earlier.
 The information gathered from the checklist can be used by the employer to fill Full Payment Submission for the employee.

-In the commencement of new employment, an employee needs to be registered with HMRC by the concerned employer.
-To process this, employer may ask to fill Starter Checklist to the employee in the absence of Form P45.
-Form P45 carries details of received wages and paid taxes from April 6 of that year during the active employment tenure.
+In the commencement of a new work placement in any career, an employee needs to be registered with HMRC by the concerned employer.
+To process this, the employer may ask to fill the Starter Checklist for the employee in the absence of Form P45.
+Forms P45 carries details of historical payroll - received wages and all paid tax from April 6 of that year during the active employment tenure.
 This form also presents the tax-code which was operating against the earnings, which is provided by the employer at the time of relieving, which is then presented to the new employer to use and verify the paid tax details.
-In case of absence of form P45, Starter Checklist is then filled by the employee helps employer to decide and ensure the correct tax code should be applied and correct amount of tax should be computed.
-Starter Checklist can be filled online at the very first pay day to HM Revenue & Customs from April 6 to the year of employment.
+In case of the absence of form P45, Starter Checklist is then filled by the employee to help the employer to decide and ensure the correct tax code should be applied and the correct amount of tax should be computed.
+Starter Checklist can be filled online at the very first payday to UK HM Revenue & Customs from April 6 to the year of employment.

-Hence, the most common reasons when one need to fill a Starter Checklist is: on starting a very first job; employer did not issue form P45 for some reasons; on starting a new job after a sound gap hence had not involved in the previous tax year; or starting a new job without leaving a current employment.
+Hence, the most common reasons when one needs to fill a Starter Checklist is: on starting a new career; employer did not issue form P45 for some reasons; on starting a new work placement after a sound gap hence had not involved in the previous tax year; or starting a new job without leaving current work placement.

-The form consisted of two sections – one was to be filled by the employee and the other one was to be filled by the employer.
+The form consisted of two sections – one was to be for the employee to check and fill and the other one was for the employer to check and fill.

 Section 1 – To be filled by employee

-Section 2 – To be filled by employer
+Section 2 – To be filled by the employer

-After this form was filled by the employer, they were supposed to send it to the following address -HM Revenue and Customs BX9 1BX United Kingdom
+After this form was filled by the employer, they were supposed to send it to the following address -

 Where to get p46?

 The employee will get p46 from their new employer in case they have not received p45 from their previous employer.
 You can download p46 form here for reference; however, HMRC has stopped using p46.
-So in that case you can download starter checklist form or submit it online.
+So in that case you can download the starter checklist forms or submit it online.

-Starter checklist should be used by the employer whenever a new employee joins the organisation.
-The employer needs to fill information with HMRC as to how allowances will be provided to employee in the starter checklist.
+A starter checklist should be used by the employer whenever a new employee joins the organisation.
+The employer needs to fill in the information required by HMRC as to how allowances will be provided to employees in the starter checklist.
 If the employee did not receive p45 from their previous employer then the employee should fill the form and share it with the new employer.
 This will help the employer dedicate a tax code and accordingly cut taxes when they make their first payment.
 The employer will use this information to send a Full Payment Submission (FPS) to HMRC telling them about the payment made to employees and what deductions have been made.

-The FPS should be send by the employer before making the first payment to the new employee.
+The FPS should be sent by the employer before making the first payment to the new employee.
 Payroll software should be used to do the same.
-There are four parts to it – employee information, employer information, pay and deductions and National Insurance Contributions.
+There are four parts to it – employee information, employer information, pay and deductions, and National Insurance Contributions.
 FPS determines how much national insurance should be paid by the employer on behalf of the employee.